 Time the Speech Accordingly

 There is nothing wrong with asking a trusted person to review your speech before you finalize it.
 They may come up with ideas or insights you didn't think of.
+Allow a few people to read through your speech or listen to you read through a draft of your speech before finalizing it.
+Take their thoughts into consideration.
+You don't have to change up your whole speech on account of others, but ponder their suggestions in the very least.

 Speaking in public can be difficult for people unaccustomed to it, but there are steps you can take to ease your anxiety.